Skip to content

 OpenSafely

 The OpenSafely dataset provides pseudonymised primary care data from EMIS Web GP practices in England.
-It is designed for secure health research and analytics, enabling population-level studies while protecting individual patient privacy.
+It is designed for secure health research and analytics, enabling population-level studies while protecting patient privacy.

 ModelDescription